dukex/l2d/README.md

-Last <3 Track to Deezer
+Last.fm <3 Tracks to Deezer
 ===